-- 9 The structure of the organisation consists of:- - 9.1 the MEMBERS who have the right to attend members' meetings (including any annual general meeting) and have important powers under the constitution; in particular, the members appoint people to serve on the board and take decisions on changes to the constitution itself; - 9.2 the BOARD who hold regular meetings, and generally control the activities of the organisation; for example, the board is responsible for monitoring and controlling the financial position of the organisation. - 10 The people serving on the board are referred to in this constitution as CHARITY TRUSTEES.
+- 9 The structure of the organisation consists of: - - 9.1 the MEMBERS who have the right to attend members' meetings (including any annual general meeting) and have important powers under the constitution; in particular, the members appoint people to serve on the board and take decisions on changes to the constitution itself. - 9.2 the BOARD who hold regular meetings, and generally control the activities of the organisation; for example, the board is responsible for monitoring and controlling the financial position of the organisation. - 9.3 The majority of members of the organisation must be ordinary members (individuals ordinarily resident within the defined community).
+There cannot be fewer than 20 ordinary members. - The people serving on the board are referred to in this constitution as CHARITY TRUSTEES.